oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

     ![Create policy](./images/create-policy.png "")

->**Note:** This policy is very broad.
-In a production environment, you will want to make this much more narrow.
+>**Note:** This policy allows any Autonomous Database in the specified compartment to access OCI Generative AI.
+In a production environment, ensure your policy's scope is minimally inclusive.

 ## Task 2: Enable the use of Resource Principals for the MOVIESTREAM user

-MOVIESTREAM user will connect to OCI GenAI using resource principals.
-In ADB, enable the use of Resource Principals for the MOVIESTREAM user.
+MOVIESTREAM user will connect to OCI Generative AI using resource principals (for more information, see [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)).
+In ADB, enable the use of resource principals for the MOVIESTREAM user.

 1. From the **Console,** Open the **Navigation** menu and click **Oracle Database.** Under **Oracle Database,** click **Autonomous Database.**